 As employers allow sick leave, you will be allowed three (3) missed classes.
 Engagement in the academic activities of an online course constitutes "attendance."
 That is, if you do not complete your assignments by the due date, you will be considered "absent" for that assignment.
-After four (4) absences, you may be dropped from class for non-attendance if the absences occur before the 9-week drop date.
+After four (4) absences, you may be dropped from class for non-attendance if the absences occur before the drop date.

 Dropping from this class is your responsibility.
 Failure to drop could result in a letter grade being issued.
-The end of the 9-week of instruction is the last day to drop a full-term class in person and receive a "W" on transcript.
 Please refer to Reedley College's website for details.